MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/quick-find-limit.md

 # Work with Quick Find’s search item limit

-Quick Find provides an easy way to configure the default search experience across Dynamics 365 Customer Engagement or Common Data Service entities and is optimized for searching across multiple fields in a single query.
+Quick Find provides an easy way to configure the default search experience across Dynamics 365 Customer Engagement or Common Data Service entities.
+Quick Find provides optimized searching across multiple fields in a single query.
 When using Quick Find, the data service may return an error during a query indicating:

-*The number of records for this search exceeds the Quick Search record limit.
-Please refine your query and try again.*
+*The number of records for this search exceeds the Quick Search record limit.*

-This is because the query received too many results and has been stopped to prevent the data service's resource consumption from causing potential outages.
+This error occurs because the query received too many results and has been stopped to prevent the data service's resource consumption from causing potential outages.
 This article will explain how the 10,000 search item limit is calculated and includes best practices to avoid hitting this limit.

 > [!NOTE]
 > A Quick Find is a FetchXML query that contains one of these filter attributes: `isquickfindquery`, `isquickfindfields`.